menuclose

 Is eToro safe?

-EToro is regulated by multiple regulators worldwide.
+eToro is regulated by multiple regulators worldwide.
 In the U.K., it is regulated by the Financial Conduct Authority.
-This means it is trusted to look after your money, and you are protected for up to £85,000 should the company cease trading for any reason.
-EToro has two-factor authentication when logging into your account, reducing the risk of your account being hacked.
+This means it is trusted to look after your money, and you are protected for up to £85,000 should the company cease trading for any reason. eToro has two-factor authentication when logging into your account, reducing the risk of your account being hacked.

 Is eToro good to use in the UK?